davidicus/shopping-cart-backend/README.md

 # shopping-cart-backend

-An node api for CRUDing users and creating and processing a shopping cart
+An node api for CRUDing users, login/out, and creating and processing a shopping cart

 ## Starting the app